Aviation Medical Exam Scheduling, Important Information, And FAQs

 1️⃣ - Checklist For Your Aviation Medical Exam

-☑️ Schedule and pay for your appointment using the online calendar (above).
+☑️ Schedule your appointment using the online calendar (above).

 ☑️ If you cannot schedule for some reason, please do not hesitate to call Dr. Brauer at 920-634-7196.

 ☑️ Complete Form 8500 at the MedXpress website and bring your confirmation number to your appointment.

 ☑️ Bring one form of an official ID, either your US Driver's License or Passport to your exam.

 ☑️ If you have an existing aviation medical certificate, please bring this with you to your exam.

 ☑️ Arrive to your appointment as hydrated as possible.
 You will need to submit a urine sample during your exam.